“A little audience gathered as she sang. Within 24 hours she was under contract.” – 1937 MGM Studios press version of Judy’s audition.

 February 22, 1937: Judy sang at an MGM Dinner Dance.
 She sang her new signature song, “(Dear Mr. Gable) You Made Me Love You.”

-February 22, 1939: Filming on The Wizard of Oz was in its final few days of filming (save for some retakes done in March and a few pick-up shots in June).
-This set still was taken on this day, featuring the Gale Farm specifically the spot where Judy sang “Over the Rainbow.”
+February 22, 1939: The Wizard of Oz was in its final few days of filming (save for some retakes done in March and a few pick-up shots in June).
+This set still was taken on this day, featuring the Gale Farm, specifically the spot where Judy sang “Over the Rainbow.”
 Filming of the iconic number was on either February 23rd or 24th or both.
 The final day of filming was the 24th with publicity photos done the next day.